mdwhatcott/calcy-apps/README.md

 func (negated) BeNil(actual any, _ ...any) error        // TODO
 ```

-Step 2: Rewrite assertions in your tests to use your new package, verifying that a assertions fail and pass as expected,
+Step 2: Rewrite assertions in your tests to use your new package, verifying that assertions fail and pass as expected,
 and that failure messages are helpful.
 Spoiler: github.com/mdwhatcott/tiny-should

 If this is your first time implementing a testing tool, congratulations!
 You've taken your first step into a larger